MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-known-issues.md

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Devices** > **Configuration profiles**.
 2. Search for the Device configuration profile that contains “Windows 365 Boot Device Configuration Policy” in its name.
 3. Make sure that the “Cloud Desktop” configuration is configured with the **Windows 365 Boot Mode** setting set to **Enable Windows 365 Boot Desktop**.
-4. Select **Device assignment status** and make sure that the configuration policy has been successfully applied to it.
+4. Select **Device assignment status** and make sure that the configuration policy was successfully applied to it.
 5. If the check-in status isn't successful, see [Troubleshooting policies and profiles in Microsoft Intune](/troubleshoot/mem/intune/device-configuration/troubleshoot-policies-in-microsoft-intune).

 If the problem persists, reinstall the physical device's operating system as explained in [Windows 365 Boot physical device requirements](windows-365-boot-physical-device-requirements.md).